42yeah/EoS/_posts/2019-12-5-no-phone-monday.md

 Wish me luck!

-Fun Fact: It is also abbravated as NPM.
+Fun Fact: It is also abbreviated as NPM.